okeefm/s3g/doc/gcode_protocol.markdown

     tool_index = T
     delay = 100
     timeout = P

+## M135 - Tool Change
+Instructs the machine to change its toolhead.
+Also updates the State Machine's current tool_index.

+Registers

+    T: (code) The toolhead for the machine to switch to and the new tool_index for the state machine to use.

+S3g Output

+    ChangeTool(tool_index)

+Parameters

+    tool_index = T

 # Ignored M codes
 These codes will not cause an error if encountered, but do not get evaluated.
 This is because some skeining engines are buggy and produce them.